sargonas/meshcord/README.md

 6. Commit your changes (`git commit -m 'Add amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request

-### Development Guidelines
-- Follow PEP 8 style guidelines
-- Add tests for new functions
-- Update documentation for new features
-- Use conventional commit messages

 ## License